Lexington Viola Lessons

 Because of its traditional role as a supporter in the harmonic language of classical music, violists perform in orchestras, string quartets, and collaborate with pianists.
 Making music together with other people is what makes the entire experience worthwhile for so many people.

 Not sure if your child is ready for lessons yet?
 No problem!
-The first month is a trial period so you have very little to lose.
+We offer a trial period so you have very little to lose.

 Schedule Your Free Phone Consultation and We'll Get in Touch Within 1 Business Day!